1. Cherub Rock – Smashing Pumpkins

 The house itself was a bit of

-a dive, very typical of student accommodation in the Hounslow area: a semi-detached three-bedroom dwelling with an interior that looked like it hadn’t been decorated
+a dive, very typical of student accommodation in the Hounslow area: a semi-detached three-bedroom dwelling with an interior that looked like it hadn’t been re-decorated

-since the early 1970s.
+since the 1970s, and maybe hadn't.
 We had to move the dining room table to the lounge to free up

 the dining room to be used as a fourth bedroom, which was taken by our Cornish